 Rembrandt’s Gardens is also one of the unusual places to visit in London and can be accessed from the strolling canals in Little Venice.

 Do Souvenir Shopping At The London Silver Vaults One Of The True Hidden Gems in London

 One of the enticing hidden gems of London is the London Silver Vaults.

-Located directly under Chancery Lane the vaults have never been broken into and even withstood a direct bomb during World War II without being damaged.
+Located directly under Chancery Lane, the vaults have never been broken into and even withstood a direct bomb during World War II without being damaged.

 A visit to the London Silver Vault is truly an unforgettable experience and a chance to bring home an exciting souvenir.